sarahmluo/wordlicense/README.md

   1. Version number is updated in package.json and config.xml
   2. Api URL is pointing at prod location
   3. All changes are pushed and merged in GitHub

+# Generate aab

+  1. In platforms/android run ```gradlew bundle```
+    a.
+See here for more info: https://medium.com/swlh/generating-an-android-app-bundle-from-your-ionic-app-without-android-studio-5bc3acaf4528